Bosnia And Herzegovina 2022

 Right to truth, justice and reparation

-Over 7,200 people remained missing as a result of the armed conflict.
-Political pressure and lack of resources continued to impede the work of the BiH Missing Persons Institute.
+Over 7,500 people remained missing as a result of the armed conflict.